ldx/python-iptables/doc/examples.rst

 Introduction
 ------------

-In python-iptables, you usually first create a rule, and set any source/destination address, in/out interface and protocol specifiers, for
+In ``python-iptables``, you usually first create a rule, and set any source/destination address, in/out interface and protocol specifiers, for
 example: